yellowflowersorganics-star/smartcrop-os/docs/ADMIN_GUIDE.md

-# 🔧 SmartCrop OS - Administrator Guide
+# 🔧 SmartCrop - Administrator Guide

 **Version:** 1.0.0
 **Last Updated:** November 2025

-This guide is for system administrators responsible for deploying, configuring, and maintaining SmartCrop OS.
+This guide is for system administrators responsible for deploying, configuring, and maintaining SmartCrop.

 ---